Updated December 6, 2025; Feb. 2/26

 (End of endings, now continuing with bnc)

-observing a problem I can’t solve now: that problem being this wave of my pain ending with no prospect of ever fixing it: (you hurt me and there was nothing I could do to stop you and there is no way to get justice/no way to make you pay/no way to achieve that outside similarity to my pain, in order to ease my pain).
+(I choose) observing a problem I can’t solve now: that problem being this wave of my pain starting and ending over and over, with no prospect of ever fixing it: (you hurt me and there was nothing I could do to stop you and there is no way to get justice/no way to make you pay/no way to achieve that outside similarity to my pain, in order to ease my pain).

 At the end of my thought that forms my true response: